Harvard President Claudine Gay requests new corrections as House panel launches plagiarism probe - KESQ

 By Matt Egan and Melissa Alonso, CNN

-In a statement to CNN on Thursday morning, a Harvard spokesperson said Gay plans to update her 1997 PhD dissertation to correct additional instances of “inadequate citation.”
+In a statement to CNN on Thursday morning, a Harvard spokesperson said the university reviewed more of Gay’s academic work, and the president plans to update her 1997 PhD dissertation to correct additional instances of “inadequate citation.”
+But Harvard did not use the word “plagiarism” in its review of Gay’s work, and the university said Gay’s past mistakes did not constitute a punishable offense under its research misconduct rules.

 The new corrections, first reported by The Harvard Crimson, are on top of the ones Gay issued last week to two scholarly articles she wrote in the 2000s.
 But a review by CNN, which published Wednesday, found Gay’s previous requested corrections did not address even clearer examples of plagiarism from her earlier academic work, including her dissertation.